MicrosoftDocs/windows-insider/wip/build-expiration.md

 4. Select the Setup.exe file to launch the install process.

-5. During setup, select the **Change what to keep** option, and then choose **Nothing** on the next screen to complete a clean intall.
+5. During setup, select the **Change what to keep** option, and then choose **Nothing** on the next screen to complete a clean install.

 6. Once it's finished installing, go to [**Settings** > **Windows Update** > **Windows Insider Program**](https://aka.ms/WIPSettings) if you'd like to set up Insider Preview builds again.
 [Get more help setting up Insider Preview builds.](./get-started.md#start-flighting)